jasonacox/Powerwall-Dashboard/README.md

 * From `Dashboard\Browse` select `New/Import`, and upload one of the dashboard files below (in [dashboards folder](https://github.com/jasonacox/Powerwall-Dashboard/tree/main/dashboards)):

   1. `dashboard.json` - Dashboard with the live trend graph, monthly power graphs, an animated power flow diagram and a Powerwall+ section that includes String data, temperature, voltage and frequency graphs.
 This also includes a "grid status" graph below the animation to identify and track grid outages.
-  2. `dashboard-new.json` - Same as above but updated with new Grafana 9 time series graph with "grid outage" data on main energy usage graph.
-  3. `dashboard-no-animation.json` - Same as above but without the animated power flow diagram.
+  2. `dashboard-no-animation.json` - Similar to above but without the animated power flow diagram.
-  4. `dashboard-simple.json` - Similar to above but without the Powerwall+ metrics.
+  3. `dashboard-simple.json` - Similar to above but without the Powerwall+ metrics.
-  5. `dashboard-grid.json` - Same as dashboard.json but with a simple grid status instead of the trend data.

 ### Notes